costa-rica/NativeStuff23oneActionGeometry/README.md

 - General formula to calculate the x value given any y and the degrees from the center origin you wan to extend the line `x_value = y_value / tan((π / 180) × degrees)`
   - For boundaries of 30 degrees I used `y_value = x_value / tan((π / 180) × degrees)`

-## Screens / Prototypes

-### Test09.js (Prototype 4-8)

-- wheel used SwipePadGeoFunc01.js
-- This version uses geometric functions logic

-- uses SwipePadGeoFunc01.js

-#### Configure of SwipePadGeoFunc01

-- styleVwMiddleCircle is transformed `transform: [{ rotate: "-45deg" }],`

-### Test10.js (Prototype 4-12)

-- wheel used SwipePadGeoFunc02.js
-- This version uses geometric functions logic

-- 4 sectors in the middle circle
-- 12 sectors in the outer circle
-- boundaries on gesture align with visual boundaries.

-#### Key geometric transformations and formulas

-- style outer circle: `transform: [{ rotate: "-15deg" }],`
-- style middle circel: `transform: [{ rotate: "-30deg" }],`
-- boundaries for gesture limits

-  - `const boundary15Y = relativeToPadCenterX _ Math.tan((Math.PI / 180) _ 15);`
-  - `const boundary45Y = relativeToPadCenterX * Math.tan((Math.PI / 180) * 45); // 8 parts to circle 45 = 360/8`

-  - Used in determining top boundaries: `const boundary75X = relativeToPadCenterY * (1 / Math.tan((Math.PI / 180) * 75));`

-### Test11.js (Prototype 5-10)
+## Test12.js (Prototype 5-10)

-- This version alternated between using X and Y as the dependent variable for the boundaries
-- It ends up being a bit of guess and check
-- This version uses geometric functions logic
-- 5 sectors in the middle circle
-- 10 sectors in the outer circle
+- five inner circle sectors, 10 outer circle sectors
-- boundaries on gesture align with visual boundaries.

-### Test12.js (Prototype 5-10)
+- This file has all the tools and guides to help align visual and gesture boundaries

-This version will try to start with one boundary on the right an use the axis to determine all the following boundaries based on the expected degress calcualtions
+- This file starts with one boundary on the right an use the axis to determine all the subsequent boundaries based on the expected degrees calcualtions using tan(theta).

 ## Geometry / JavaScript SVG Background and Calculations